DinoChiesa/ApiLoadGen/README.md

   - add requests to each sequence
   - create a load profile and add it to the job

 Each of these steps requires an HTTP REST call to App Services.
-Loadgen wraps that storage model, though, so a loadgen client can simply post a complete job definition with all dependent objects composed into a single object graph to the loadgen server, and the loadgen server will decompose that object and store it into App Services.
-IN THEORY.
-Currently this is not yet implemented.

 There is a command line tool that loads jobs into App Services: etl1.js

+It wraps that storage model, so that you can pass it a single object graph, and it will decompose that object and store it all appropriately into App Services.
+This is currently the easiest way to create new jobs.

-To use it, specify the job definition in json format, in a text file.
-Then run the etl1.js script.
+To use etl1.js , create the job definition in json format, in a text file using your favorite text editor.
+Then run the etl1.js script, specifying the name of that file.
 It will create a new job in the store.

+As a future enhancement, I may modify the loadgen tool so that it also performs this work, and I may implement a suitable UI for that purpose.
+This is not yet implemented.
+For now use etl1.js.

 The job definition should look something like this example: